vimpunk/cratetorrent/DESIGN.md

 ## Overview

-Currently the "engine" is simplified to perform a download via a single connection.
+Currently the "engine" is simplified to perform a download from seed-only connections.
 Still, such a simple goal requires quite a few components (each detailed in its own section):

 - [metainfo](#metainfo), which contains necessary information to start the